-David was born to John and Rebecca (Hawkins) Crockett on August 17, 1786 in Greene County, Tennessee.
+David was born to John and Rebecca (Hawkins) Crockett on August 17, 1786, in Greene County, Tennessee.
 The family followed the patterns of western settlement, moving three times by the time David was 12.
-In 1796, the family opened the Crockett Tavern on the road from Knoxville, Tennessee to Abingdon, Virginia in present-day Morristown, Tennessee.
-The building today continues to stand is on the National Register of Historic Places.
+In 1796, the family opened the Crockett Tavern on the road from Knoxville, Tennessee, to Abingdon, Virginia, in present-day Morristown, Tennessee.
+The building today continues to stand on the National Register of Historic Places.

-While he was away he worked as a a wagoner and day-laborer and at odd jobs to support himself.
-When he returned home in 1802 he had grown so much that his family did not recognize him at first.
+While he was away, he worked as a wagoner and day laborer at odd jobs to support himself.
+When he returned home in 1802, he had grown so much that his family did not recognize him at first.
 When they did, he found that all was forgiven.
-Crockett reciprocated their generosity by working for about a year to discharge his father’s debts, which totaled $76, and subsequently returned to school for six months.
+Crockett reciprocated their generosity by working for about a year to discharge his father’s debts, which totaled $76 and subsequently returned to school for six months.

-In 1813, following a massacre by Creek warriors of the occupants of Fort Mims, Alabama, Crockett enlisted in the Tennessee Militia.
-He participated in the Battle of Tallussahatchee of the Creek War in northern Alabama, but returned home when his enlistment was up; missing the decisive Battle of Horseshoe Bend on March 27, 1814 when the Creeks were defeated.
-During his second enlistment, which began in September, 1814, he joined Andrew Jackson’s forces at Pensacola, Florida during the War of 1812, but was discharged again prior to the ; Battle of New Orleans.
+In 1813, Crockett enlisted in the Tennessee Militia following a massacre by Creek warriors of the occupants of Fort Mims, Alabama.
+He participated in the Battle of Tallussahatchee of the Creek War in northern Alabama but returned home when his enlistment was up; missing the decisive Battle of Horseshoe Bend on March 27, 1814, when the Creek were defeated.
+During his second enlistment, which began in September 1814, he joined Andrew Jackson’s forces at Pensacola, Florida, during the War of 1812, but was discharged again before the Battle of New Orleans.

-In 1815, Polly Crockett died in 1815 and a year later, David married Elizabeth Patton.
+In 1815, Polly Crockett died, and a year later, David married Elizabeth Patton.

 In the fall of 1816, Crockett moved his family to what would become Lawrence County, Tennessee.
-He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the rank of lieutenant colonel-commandant in the local militia.
-In 1821, Crockett was elected to the Tennessee legislature, where he served two terms.
+He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the lieutenant colonel-commandant in the local militia.
+In 1821, Crockett was elected to the Tennessee legislature, serving two terms.

 In 1827 Crockett was elected to the United States Congress from Tennessee, where he served from 1827 to 1831 and again from 1833 to 1835.
 Crockett’s tenure in Congress was most noted by his opposition to the president, fellow Tennessean Andrew Jackson, on land reform issues and the Indian removal bill.

-It was during this time that the legend of Davy Crockett began to grow.
+During this time, the legend of Davy Crockett began to grow.
 Crockett promoted himself as a simple but honest man who was an outstanding hunter and marksman.
-In 1834, he published an autobiography, A Narrative of the Life of David Crockett of the State of Tennessee, which made him a popular figure nationally.
-Afterwards a number of books and almanacs began to appear, claiming to be true stories about David Crockett.
+In 1834, he published an autobiography, A Narrative of the Life of David Crockett of the State of Tennessee, making him a nationally popular figure.
+Afterward, a number of books and almanacs began to appear, claiming to be true stories about David Crockett.
 Narrated in frontier lingo, these tales often related bigger-than-life adventures, making Davy Crockett a frontier hero in his own time and for generations to come.

 The very next month, he arrived at the Alamo with his group of Tennessee Mounted Volunteers.
 Fighting against Santa Anna during the siege of the Alamo, he lost his life on March 6, 1836, along with 189 defenders.